-But how does Orthodoxy, the vision of Godmanhood, differ from the Mangodhood of Transhumanism?
-If Transhumanism begins with the perceived failure of creation to live up to the divine aspirations of humanity, then Orthodoxy begins with gratitude for God's gift of creation as a living Sacrament of his presence.
+of creation to live up to the divine aspirations of humanity then Orthodoxy begins with gratitude for God's gift of creation as a living Sacrament of His presence.
 Creation, moreover, as a gift need not have been created.
-God does not "need" it; He could have acted otherwise.
-Creation is a surprise.
-Yet creation is also not "accidental" or merely arbitrary, but is a gift that in some sense is to be expected as a freely given necessity from God as a God of love.
-44 It is created as a fitting and appropriate (but wholly unequal) partner for God in an exchange of love and joy with its Creator who wishes to shower out his blessings upon another.
-Maximus the Confessor (590-662) expresses this well:
+God does not 'need' it.
+He could have acted otherwise than He has in fact acted, but, yet creation is not 'accidental' or merely arbitrary.
+It is created as a fitting and appropriate (but wholly unequal) partner for God in an exchange of love and joy with its Creator who wishes to shower out His blessings upon another.
+Maximus the Confessor expresses this well: